 Location: 193A Kitchener Rd, Singapore 208534

 Review: I reviewed my experience with Stitched Custom here, and the fit and workmanship of the eventual suit here.
-I also reviewed a velvet tuxedo (pictured above) here.
+I also reviewed a velvet tuxedo here, and the abovepictured oblique suit here.

-A mainstay in the wedding industry, The Gentlemen’s Atelier has been serving clients since 2018.
+The Gentlemen’s Atelier has been serving clients with affordable wedding suits since 2018.

 Google Rating: 5/5

-My opinion: With over five years of experience in the industry, Nick has established a strong reputation within the wedding tailoring scene, known for delivering bold and distinctive designs.
-The Gentlemen’s Atelier pairs this creative flair with local in-house production, ensuring a solid fit and clean finish.
-Despite offering half-canvassed construction and a wide range of customisation options, its pricing remains highly competitive.
-Notably, it’s one of the few affordable tailors to provide two basted fitting sessions—an exceptional offering at this price point.
-Coupled with a perfect Google rating and a central location in Chinatown, The Gentlemen’s Atelier is an excellent choice for those looking for fashion-forward tailoring with strong value.
-The showroom also carries CustomWelt fitting shoes, allowing clients to complete their look in one place.
+My opinion: With over five years in the industry, Nick has built a strong reputation in Singapore’s wedding tailoring scene, particularly for his style advisory on modern, distinctive designs.
+Despite featuring half-canvassed construction and an extensive range of customisation options, the brand’s pricing remains remarkably competitive.
+Notably, it is also one of the few affordable tailors in Singapore to offer basted fitting — a rare level of attention at this price point.
+Combined with its perfect Google rating (from almost 200 reviews) and convenient Chinatown location, The Gentlemen’s Atelier stands out as an excellent option for those seeking fashion-forward tailoring with strong overall value.

 Price: Suits at The Gentlemen’s Atelier start from $599.
 For my readers, The Gentlemen’s Atelier is offering a 10% discount on all suiting purchases (excluding add-ons and additional charges).
-Simply make your appointment via this booking link here to enjoy the discount.
+Simply make your appointment via this booking link here and choose the “WAHSOSHIOK” option to enjoy the discount.

 Location: 41 Temple Street, #03-01, Singapore 058586